-For one thing, there are certain types of retail that will always need physical spaces.
+For one thing, there are certain types of retail that will always need physical spaces, many of which are retail REITs.
 Grocery stores are an obvious example -- sure, there are some grocery delivery services, but these generally need a physical location to operate out of, and in close proximity to customers.
 Warehouse clubs are another type of e-commerce-resistant retail as are other deep-discount retailers like dollar stores.
 These types of retailers offer bargains that aren’t practical for even the most efficient e-commerce giants to match.

 Two other categories that are largely immune to e-commerce competition are non-discretionary and service-based retailers.
 For example, a convenience store that sells gas has little to worry about from online competitors.
 The same can be said for auto service businesses and fitness centers, as these businesses sell services, not physical products that can be delivered on a UPS truck.